RodeoYeeHa/behave2unitgen/README.md

       <CONTACT FIRST_NAME="Carsten" LAST_NAME="Severin" OWNER="hschmidt"/>
     </dataset>

-And i define, how the Data should look like after i deleted 'Severin' for owner 'umeier':
+I specify how the data should be like after I deleted 'Severin' for owner 'umeier':

     <?xml version="1.0" encoding="UTF-8"?>
     <dataset>